dkessner/PCHA_2021-22/index.md

 <br/>

-And here's a fun quote from an article "Calculus Is Good for You" that appeared in _Scientific American_ in 1871 (150 years ago!).
+Here's a fun quote from an article "Calculus Is Good for You" that appeared in _Scientific American_ in 1871 (150 years ago!).

 > It is admitted by all metaphysicians and educators that the calculus brings